Customize Issue Fields

 YouTrack comes with a set of ready-to-use workflows that can be easily attached to your projects ‘as is’ and handle common use cases.
 For example, close the parent issue when all its subtasks are resolved; raise issue priority after a certain time period; manage duplicates; implement a work timer; and much more.
 If you don’t find the workflow you need among the bundled ones, browse our Workflow Repository.

-YouTrack is available in English, French, German, Russian, and Spanish, and you can even create your own translations into any other languages you need.
-Note that YouTrack provides localization on a server level, meaning that once you choose your language, all your users will be using it.
+YouTrack is available in English, French, German, Russian, Japanese, and Spanish.
+You can even create your own translations for any other languages you need.
+YouTrack provides localization on a server level, so you can easily roll out your language to all your users.

 Customize Your Notifications